 Field-hunting tip

-Look in metamorphic rocks like schist and gneiss country — that is the host setting where fairy stone typically forms.
+Look in metamorphic rocks like schist and gneiss country, the host setting where fairy stone typically forms.
 If you start seeing garnet, mica, kyanite in float, you are in the right ground.
 Field specimens usually show a twinned prismatic crystals in cross shapes habit, so train your eye for that shape before scanning the outcrop.